jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```

 #### 5. `std::fill()`
-[`std::fill()`](https://en.cppreference.com/w/cpp/algorithm/fill) is used to fill a range of elements with a value. it is iterated in the time it takes to traverse the entire array to change the elements `O(n)`.
+[`std::fill()`](https://en.cppreference.com/w/cpp/algorithm/fill) is used to fill a range of elements with a specific value.
+It runs in `O(n)` time complexity, equivalent to the time it takes to traverse the entire array and change the elements .
 The syntax is quite simple:
 ```cpp
 std::fill(start_iterator, end_iterator, value);
 ```
 The first two arguments are iterators that define the range of elements to be filled.
 The third argument is the value to be filled.
-Forward Iterator is required for this function.
+A Forward Iterator is required for this function.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5};
 std::fill(v.begin(), v.end(), 0);
 // v = {0, 0, 0, 0, 0}
 ```

-Also, there is a header called [`<numeric>`](https://en.cppreference.com/w/cpp/header/numeric) that contains a number of useful algorithms for numeric operations.
+There is also a header called [`<numeric>`](https://en.cppreference.com/w/cpp/header/numeric) that contains a number of useful algorithms for numeric operations.

 For example, [`std::accumulate()`](https://en.cppreference.com/w/cpp/algorithm/accumulate) is used to calculate the sum of a range of elements.
 It is implemented as a simple linear `O(n)` traversal, with this syntax:
 ```cpp
 std::accumulate(start_iterator, end_iterator, initial_value);
 ```
-Input Iterators need to be used for this function, and the first two arguments are iterators that define the range to be summed.
+This function requires Input Iterators, and the first two arguments are iterators that define the range to be summed.
 The third argument is the initial value of the sum.
 Be aware of the accumulator type, as it may overflow if the sum is too large.
-For example, if you want to sum a range of integers, you can use `0LL` as the initial value to avoid overflow.
+For example, to sum a range of integers, you can use `0LL` as the initial value to avoid overflow.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5, 6, 7, 8, 9};
 long long sum = std::accumulate(v.begin(), v.end(), 0LL);
 std::cout << "Sum: " << sum << std::endl;
 ```

 Finally, let's get some practice with these algorithms.
-Your task is to implement the function that takes a vector of integers and returns the sum of elements with values between two provided values: `lowerBound` and `upperBound`.
+Your task is to implement a function that takes a vector of integers and returns the sum of elements with values between two provided values: `lowerBound` and `upperBound`.